Archer Daniels Midland: Price fixing

 In 1993, the company was the subject of a lysine price-fixing investigation by the U.S. Justice Department.
 Senior ADM executives were indicted on criminal charges for engaging in price-fixing within the international lysine market.
+In a tape played at the trial, ADM's President said that a single phrase inspired the company: "Our competitors are our friends.
+Our customers are the enemy."
 Three of ADM's top officials, including vice chairman Michael Andreas were eventually sentenced to federal prison in 1999.
 Moreover, in 1997, the company was fined $100 million, the largest antitrust fine in U.S. history at the time.
 Mark Whitacre, FBI informant and whistleblower of the lysine price-fixing conspiracy, would also find himself in legal trouble for embezzling money from ADM during his time as an informant for the FBI.
-In addition, according to ADM's 2005 annual report, a settlement was reached under which ADM paid $400 million in 2005 to settle a class action antitrust suit.
+In addition ADM's 2005 annual report revealed that earlier that year the company settled a class-action antitrust suit for a payment of $400 million.
 The Informant is a nonfiction thriller book based on this event, which was later adapted into the 2009 film The Informant!.